kalgumaei/europeana-mdic/README.md

 2) Install Apache Spark by choosing a Pre-built for Hadoop (2.6.4 or later) package,  so that you do not have to build Spark first.
+ To install Spark cluster you can follow the instructions given on the following link: [install Spark on a cluster](http://blog.insightdatalabs.com/spark-cluster-step-by-step/).
  Then use the following command on the master node to start both the master and slave nodes:
 ```
 $ sbin/start-all.sh
 ```
- (To install Spark cluster you can follow the instructions given on the following link:  http://blog.insightdatalabs.com/spark-cluster-step-by-step/)

 3) Install Elasticsearch. (you can follow the instructions given on the following link: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-production-elasticsearch-cluster-on-ubuntu-14-04
 ).